-When it’s time for a brand-new upgrade, our toilet installation experts in Cedar Hill are here to help.
+When it’s time for a brand-new upgrade, our toilet installation experts in Dallas are here to help.
 Call us today at (972) 362-9797 to begin with an estimate!

 Things Consider Before a Toilet Installation

 If you want to ensure you get the perfect toilet for your home, there are several factors to take into account.
 Our team can meet with you and discuss your options to help you find the right model for your needs and budget.

 The seat height needs to be comfortable so you can sit down on the bowl and be able to fully bend your knees.
 Though the average height of a standard toilet is around 14.5 inches, you need to consider the needs of everyone else in your home.
 Some toilet seats are handicap-rated while others try to accommodate for greater height ranges.

 Your bathroom fixtures use up a considerable amount of water in your home, with toilets taking up 25 to 30 gallons alone.
 If you want a new toilet, you may want to consider downgrading in size.
 For example, if you reduce toilet size down to a 1.28 tank, you can save over 2,300 gallons of water.

 Many homeowners find an oval-shaped toilet bowl to be more comfortable since they offer more inches than round counterparts.
 However, it is important to keep in mind that you need to accommodate for those extra inches in your bathroom when considering the physical space for it.

 In addition to bowl shape, you need to consider how much space you will need for your toilet in general, as most building codes require 15 inches from center to the wall and at least two feet in front.
 If you already have limited distance in your bathroom, this will be fine.
 But you may also need to consider how much elbow room you will need to use the toilet comfortably.